EdlinLink/edlinlink.github.io/_posts/2017-05-25-SingleLinkedListReverse.md

 ### Single Linked List Reverse

-`Linked List Reverse` is a typical interview question to determine whether the interviewee understand linked-list data structure good enought or not.
+**Linked List Reverse** is a typical interview question to determine whether the interviewee understand linked-list data structure good enought or not.

-Here is two typical method to reverse a linked-list.
+Here are two typical methods to reverse a linked-list.
 We can remember them in mind as a template to slove any linked list reverse problem.

 ---